Ergodicity in Stationary Graph Processes: A Weak Law of Large Numbers: Graph Shift Averages

 \begin{definition} Given a graph with shift operator $\bbS$ and a corresponding graph signal $\bbx$, the graph shift average of $\bbx$ is the graph signal

 for some constant $\alpha(\bbS)>0$ that depends on the topology of the underlying graph support; see Proposition \ref{prop_unbiased}. \end{definition}

 The graph shift average is a simple diffusion of the signal $\bbx$ through the graph.
 A practically important property of diffusions is that they can be implemented in a distributed manner.
-Node $n$ can evaluate the $n$th component of $\hbmu_{N}$ through $N-1$ communication exchanges with neighboring nodes.
+The $n$th element of $\hbmu_{N}$ can be obtained at node $n$ through $N-1$ communication exchanges with neighboring nodes.

-When $\bbS = \bbA_{\dc}$ application of the shift operator results in the signal $\bby=\bbA_{\dc}\bbx$ with components ${y_{1+n\mod N}}=x_n$ implying that $\bby$ is a time shifted copy of $\bbx$.
+When $\bbS = \bbA_{\dc}$, application of the shift operator results in the signal $\bby=\bbA_{\dc}\bbx$ with components ${y_{1+n\mod N}}=x_n$ implying that $\bby$ is a time shifted copy of $\bbx$.
 Making $\alpha(\bbS) = N$ and $\bbS=\bbA_{\dc}$ in \eqref{eqn_graph_shift}, it follows that $\hbmu_{N}=\hhatmu_{N}\bbone$.
 This justifies the use of \eqref{eqn_graph_shift} as a generalization of \eqref{eqn_time_average}.
-As we will see in Section \ref{sec_ergodicity}, the use of the {\it graph shift average} as a generalization of {\it realization averages} is further justified by its relationship to the {\it ensemble average} $\bbmu$.
+As we will see in Section \ref{sec_ergodicity}, the use of the {\it graph shift average} as a generalization of {\it realization averages} is further justified by its relationship to the {\it ensemble mean} $\bbmu$.
 This relationship will hold for graph stationary signals \cite{girault15, perraudin17, marques17} which we introduce in the following section.